Specialist mortgage products

 Some new build deals will insist that you already have the plot of land on which to build, whilst others will provide finance for that too.

-Due to the risky nature of building your own home, it is essential that you have a detailed budget and good cashflow before embarking on a project and securing finance.
+Due to the risky nature of building your own home, it is essential that you have a detailed budget and good cash-flow before embarking on a project and securing finance.

 Self Certification

+Self-certification mortgages used to be an option for self-employed workers.
+They enabled you to obtain a mortgage simply by self-certifying your income.
+This involved telling the lender how much you earned without having to provide any proof.
 Mortgage rules have become much stricter in recent years, however, so self-certification mortgages are no longer available.
 If you’re self-employed, you’ll need to provide evidence of your earnings and outgoings before your mortgage application will be considered.
 Lenders will typically require at least two to three years’ worth of accounts before they’ll offer you a mortgage.
+You can find out more about self-employed mortgages here.